apiguy/flask-classy/docs/index.rst

 "But my projects aren't that big.
 Can Flask-Classy do anything else for me besides making a big project easier to manage?"

 Why yes.
-It does help a bit with one other thing.
+It does help a bit with some other things.

-`Flask-Classy` will automatically generate routes based on the methods in your views, and makes it super simple to override those routes using Flask's familiar decorator syntax.
+For example, `Flask-Classy` will automatically generate routes based on the methods in your views, and makes it super simple to override those routes using Flask's familiar decorator syntax.